Timberfart1/minecraft-awsome-texture-pack/README.md

- this is not the  version its just a demo of what im making
+ this is not the released version its just a demo of what im making